-Reintegration meeting following suspension, off site direction or rescinded permanent exclusion:

-Staff and parent / carer

-People present

-Name of child Name of pa arent/carer

-Date of birth Contact etails

-Year/class/form/tutor

-A

-Child details alailal maata atiam mlam 2 Vaa NI

-Is the child subject to a d Yes No No

-Is the child a looked after Is the child identified as ed after child?
-Yes No

-Does the child have an d care (FHC) plan ?
-Yes No

-Boco the office flave and cadadion, nearm ar ia care (Erro) plan 100 110

-In relation to the incide ent: understanding impact of behavi iour on self a nd others ;

-Child: Others:

-What should have hap pened?

-What behaviour suppo ort is needed?
-T =

-Area of support Delivery

-What other areas of as eccement/cupport are peeded? e.g. SEND monte al hoalth

-Area of support sessifient/support Delivery SEND, ment ai nealth

-Area or support Delivery

-Child view / comments
+Reintegration meeting following suspension, off site direction or rescinded permanent exclusion: Staff and parent / carer Date of meeting People present Name of child Name of parent/carer Date of birth Contact details Year/class/form/tutor Child details Is the child subject to a child protection plan?
+Yes No Is the child a looked after or previously looked after child?
+Yes No Is the child identified as having SEND?
+Yes No Does the child have an education, health and care (EHC) plan?
+Yes No In relation to the incident: understanding impact of behaviour on self and others Child: Others: What should have happened?
+What behaviour support is needed?
+Area of support Delivery What other areas of assessment/support are needed? e.g., SEND, mental health Area of support Delivery

-What will help you to su
+What will help you to succeed?

+what will help you to succeed:

-Parent/carer view / cor nments (if in atten dance)
+Parent/carer view / comments (if in attendance)

-L

 Behaviour contract

 Areas for development:

-4
+Areas for development.

 1.

 This will look like:

-This will look like.

 2.

-2.

 This will look like:

-THIS WIII TOOK TIKE.

 3.

 This will look like:

-Who is responsible for managing this
+Who is responsible for managing this contract

-contract (staff)?
+(staff)?

 Where will staff check in take place?

-Harris francisco de la Co

 How frequently?

+. ,

 At what time?

-At what time:

 How long will the contract last?

-The string will also construct facts
+now long will the contract last:

 Date of next review meeting

 Signed (child)

 Signed (parent/carer)

 Signed (staff)

 Reintegration Contract

-Name 9 :
+Nam e:

-Class s/form/tutor:
+Class /form/tutor:

 Date contract starts:

-wn up to support me to be successful in school.
+ontract has been drawn are the areas I will work up to support me to be successful in school.

-1. are the areas I will w OIK OII.
+1.

 This will look like:

 2.

 This will look like:

 3.

-0.

 This will look like:

-·

-I WIII report to:
+report to:

 I will go to:

 At th is time:

 On th nese days:

-If I an n successful, this ract will finish on:
+n successful, this act will finish on:

-Signa ature of child:
+Signa ture of child: